 We’ve added 1.4 million new residents since 2001 – and we know that over the next 50 years the population of Melbourne and the surrounding region is expected to grow from 4.6 million to almost 8 million.

 Over the same timeframe, Victoria's total population is anticipated to reach over 10 million.

 Personal water saving actions, more efficient home appliances, and better urban design and planning have lowered use per capita.
 However, more people means more demand on our water supply and, consequently, our water storage levels.

 Our recent growth has seen annual water use rise by 10.7% over the last five years.

 There is much more to Melbourne's water story as we head toward another dry summer.
 Alongside our growing city, our climate is now characterised by longer drier periods, greater temperature extremes and more intense storm events.
 All these factors dry out the land, affect rainfall patterns and reduce how much water makes it into our storages from rainfall.

-Watch this video to understand what we call 'The Sponge Effect':
+See the data for yourself below, or watch our video to understand what we call 'The Sponge Effect':

 Bushfires increase pressure on water supplies